- Tenured Associate Professor; Director of Graduate Certificate in Nursing Education

 - [email protected]

-Dr. Laurie Posey specializes in instructional design, online and blended learning, and the use of technology to support all aspects of health professional education.
-Her research and scholarship focuses on eLearning best practices, active- and authentic learning strategies, collaborative learning, continuous quality improvement, online simulation, and telehealth-enabled education.
+Laurie Posey, EdD, specializes in instructional design, online and blended learning, and the use of technology to support all aspects of health professional education.
+Her research and scholarship focus on eLearning best practices, active- and authentic learning strategies, collaborative learning, continuous quality improvement, online simulation, and telehealth-enabled education.

 She is the program director of the graduate certificate in nursing education, and teaches in the areas of Instructional Design, Teaching with Technology, Knowledge Management, and Health Information Technology.
 As the former Director of Instructional Design for the School of Nursing, she has supported faculty in the use of innovative pedagogical approaches to online teaching and led the design and development of several grant-funded eLearning programs including Nurses on the Frontline: Preparing for Emergencies and Disasters; the Graduate School Bootcamp; the Geriatric and Palliative Care Curriculum; and Interprofessional Care of People with Multiple Chronic Conditions.

-Fischler School of Education and Human Services, Nova Southeastern University, EdD (Instructional Technology and Distance Education) — 2007
+- Fischler School of Education and Human Services, Nova Southeastern University – Doctor of Education in Instructional Technology and Distance Education (2007)

-Newhouse School of Public Communications, Syracuse University, BA (Producing for the Electronic Media) — 1982
+- Newhouse School of Public Communications, Syracuse University – Bachelor of Arts in Producing for the Electronic Media (1982)

 - Awarded at 2011 NONPF Annual Conference for Graduate School Boot Camp: eLearning to Transition Students to Doctoral Study